girguy/NLP/README.md

-# Toxic comment classification using naive bayes et support vector machine classifier
+# Toxic comment classification using naive bayes and support vector machine classifier

 NLP project on classification of toxic comments using different classification methods such as TF-idf, mutual information and part of speech.